How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Problem Setup

 where we define the vector-valued extension $h_{\bTheta}$ as $h_{\bTheta}(\X)\coloneqq [h_{\bTheta}(\x_1),\cdots,h_{\bTheta}(\x_n)]^\top\in \R^n$.
 We employ the gradient descent algorithm to minimize~\eqref{eq:empirical_risk}.
 To make the dynamics more tractable, we only update the neuron weights $\{\w_k\}_{k=1}^m$ and fix the signs of the neurons $\{s_k\}_{k=1}^m$\footnote{This is a reasonable approximation for the dynamics when both layers are trained via the well-known \emph{balancedness} condition, but balancedness is typically formally shown only under gradient flow (see, e.g.~\citealt[Theorem 2.1]{du2018algorithmic}).}.
-When there are $m > 1$ neurons, we will initialize at least one neuron to have a positive and negative sign each to ensure that the neural network is capable of fitting arbitrary labels.
+When there are $m > 1$ neurons, we will initialize at least one neuron for a positive sign and one neuron for a negative sign to ensure that the neural network can fit arbitrary labels.

 \paragraph{Gradient Descent and Primal-dual Representation.} For the ReLU model $h_{\bTheta}$, the gradient of the empirical risk in~\eqref{eq:empirical_risk} with respect to $\w_k$ is given by

 where $\D(\z) : \R^n\rightarrow \R^{n\times n}$ denotes the diagonal matrix with entries $D_{ii} \coloneqq \mathbbm{1}_{z_i > 0}$.
 Accordingly, the gradient descent update for $\w_k$ takes the form